synthesized-io/insight/docs/core/user_guide/evaluation.rst

 column can also be measured and compared between the synthetic and original datasets.
 Several metrics are used depending on whether the attributes to compare are categorical or continuous:

-- ``synthesized.insight.metrics.KendellTauCorrelation``: calculates the `Kendell-Tau coefficient
+- :class:`~synthesized.insight.metrics.KendallTauCorrelation`: calculates the `Kendell-Tau coefficient
   <https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient>`_.
 This measures the correlation
   between two ordinal continuous attributes.
 (Note: this assumes the two variables have a monotonic relationship.)
-- ``synthesized.insight.metrics.CramersV``: calculates the `Cramer's V
+- :class:`~synthesized.insight.metrics.CramersV`: calculates the `Cramer's V
   <https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V>`_ value.
 This measures the stength of the
   association between two categorical attributes.
-- ``synthesized.insight.metrics.CategoricalLogisticR2``: calculates `McFadden's R squared
+- :class:`~synthesized.insight.metrics.CategoricalLogisticR2`: calculates `McFadden's R squared
   <https://thestatsgeek.com/2014/02/08/r-squared-in-logistic-regression/>`_.
 This measures the association between
   a categorical and continuous attribute.